snadrus/nodb/README.md

   * It's the personal efforts of Andrew Jackson who also had the idea.
 - How fast really?
   * It is in-memory & pipelined for multicore.
 Correctness first, query planning second.
+  * 30-year-optimized DBs mostly win with on-disk layout & permanent indexes.
+Neither makes sense here.
+  * Lots of work is possible in query planner stage to make use of special circumstances.
-- Memory Gotchas:
+- Memory Risk:
   * Object copying isn't light.
-GROUPBY is even heavier.
+GROUPBY/DISTINCT/ORDER_BY is even heavier.

 Design: (the first?)
 100% Go SQL engine
   Go libs for SQL parsing and interface{} evaluating.